-NOTE: This analysis covers the period from January 1st to December 9th.
-So although the year isn’t over, it gives me a pretty good idea of how I’ve spent my time this year.
+NOTE: This analysis covers the period from January 1st to December 7th.
+So, although the year isn’t over, it gives me a pretty good idea of how I’ve spent my time this year.

 How I track my time

-Time blocking is great but I want to get a big-picture overview as well as a detailed breakdown of where my time is going.
-So for that, I’m going to use Timing (affiliate link).
+Time blocking is great but I also want a big-picture overview as well as a detailed breakdown of how my time is being spent.
+So for that, I use Timing (affiliate link).
 Timing is a time tracking tool I’ve been using for the last few years to track my time.
-It watches the apps, websites and files you use while you do your work and categorises them into projects.
+It watches the apps, websites and files you use while you do your work and categorises them into ‘Projects’.

 This is what I’ve used to produce the analysis below.

 - Productivity score — The productivity score is calculated based on how “productive” different types of work are.
 For example, in Timing, I’ve set “Client work” to be very productive.
 Whereas watching Netflix or playing games is very unproductive.
 My overall score of 86% (which has increased 2% on last year) is good to see, although it really doesn’t tell me much, so I don't pay a lot of attention to this.

 - Most active weekdays — Monday’s and Friday’s tend to be shorter days for me.
 This doesn't surprise me.
 When I plan my time, I don't usually have much client work on Monday’s as it’s still a Sunday in the US where most of my clients are.
 I also plan to finish earlier on Friday’s, hence the shorter days.

 - Most productive weekdays — It’s good to see that my productivity is very consistent throughout the week at around 83-88% rather than dropping off.